UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/01-intro.md

 > ## Changing your prompt
 > Your prompt may be super long (containing your username, computer name, etc.).
-> To change your prompt type in:
+> To change your prompt, type in:
 >
 > ~~~
 > $ export PS1= ">"